epomatti/aws-glue-athena/README.md

 Use Glue again to prepare an Athena table with an S3 source:

-1. Create a new database on Glue
+1. Create a new database on Glue.
 2. Create a new crawler that will read the S3 JSON data and feed the new Glue database.
-3. Run the crawler
+3. Run the crawler.
-4. Go to Athena and add a query result location on S3
+4. Go to Athena and add a query result location on S3.

 The table should be automatically created and you should now be able to run a query against the S3 data: